 In its weekly release, Houston-based oilfield services company Baker Hughes Inc. (BHI) reported a dip in the U.S. rig count (number of rigs searching for oil and gas in the country).
 This fall can be attributed to a decrease in the tally of both oil and natural gas-directed rigs.

-The Baker Hughes rig count, issued since 1944, acts as an important yardstick for drilling contractors like Transocean Inc. (RIG), Diamond Offshore (DO), Noble Corp.
-(NE), etc. in gauging the overall business environment of the oil and gas industry.
+The Baker Hughes rig count, issued since 1944, acts as an important yardstick for drilling contractors such as Transocean Inc. (RIG), Diamond Offshore (DO), Noble Corp.
+(NE), Nabors Industries (NBR), Patterson-UTI Energy (PTEN), Helmerich & Payne (HP), etc. in gauging the overall business environment of the oil and gas industry.

 Analysis of the Data

-Despite this, the current nationwide rig count is double than that of the lowest level reached in recent years (876 in the week ended June 12, 2009), though it is way below the prior-year level of 1,989.
-It rose to a 22-year high in 2008, peaking at 2,031 in the weeks ending Aug 29 and Sep 12.
+Despite this, the current nationwide rig count is more than double than that of the 6-year low of 876 (in the week ended June 12, 2009) though it is way below the prior-year level of 1,993.
+It rose to a 22-year high in 2008, peaking at 2,031 in the weeks ending August 29 and September 12.

-Rigs engaged in land operations descended by 7 to 1,688, offshore drilling was up by 2 to 55 rigs, while inland waters activity remained steady at 16 units.
+Rigs engaged in land operations descended by 4 to 1,741, offshore drilling was down by 3 to 50 rigs, while inland waters activity increased by 1 to 20 units.

-Oil Rig Count: The oil rig count – which was at a 25-year high of 1,432 in August last year – fell by 2 to 1,330.
-Nevertheless, the current tally is way above the previous year’s rig count of 1,263.
-It has recovered strongly from a low of 179 in June 2009, rising 7.4 times.
+Oil Rig Count: The oil rig count – which was at a 25-year high of 1,432 in August – inched down by 2 to 1,386.
+Nevertheless, the current tally is way above the previous year’s rig count of 1,132.
+It has recovered strongly from a low of 179 in June 2009, rising almost 8 times.

-Rig Count by Type: The number of vertical drilling rigs fell by 14 to 431 while the horizontal/directional rig count (encompassing new drilling technology that has the ability to drill and extract gas from dense rock formations, also known as shale formations) was up by 9 to 1,328.
-In particular, horizontal rig units – that reached an all-time high of 1,193 in May 2012 – increased by 7 from the last week’s level to 1,143.
+Rig Count by Type: The number of vertical drilling rigs fell by 1 to 508, while the horizontal/directional rig count (encompassing new drilling technology that has the ability to drill and extract gas from dense rock formations, also known as shale formations) was down by 5 to 1,303.
+In particular, horizontal rig units – that reached an all-time high of 1,193 in May this year – decreased by 4 from the last week’s level to 1,110.

-Zacks Rank: As of now, Transocean, Diamond Offshore and Noble are all Zacks Rank #3 (Hold) stocks, implying that these are expected to perform in line with the broader U.S. equity market over the next one to three months.
+Zacks Rank: Among the companies mentioned above, Diamond Offshore, Noble, Nabors, Patterson-UTI Energy and Helmerich & Payne are all Zacks #3 Rank (Hold) stocks, implying that these are expected to perform in line with the broader U.S. equity market over the next one to three months.

 More From Zacks.com